DebRC/A4/README.md

 # Performance-Analysis-of-Live-Migration-using-KVM
-This project evaluates live migration in virtualized environments using QEMU-KVM.
+This project analyse the performance of live migration with pre-copy technique in virtualized environments using QEMU-KVM.
 Analysis includes monitoring downtime, service availability, and resource utilization.

-The project also analyzes efficiency gains and benefits in fault tolerance, resource optimization, and energy efficiency, and provides insights for optimizing virtualized environments.

 ## Project Structure
 * `lib` folder contains the entire code used for the analysis and evaluation.